The Designated Filmer Guide

 - 10th July 2019

-Why not ask an usher, bridesmaid or family member to take turns to take video footage of various stages of your day?
+Why not ask friends and family members to take turns to take video footage of various stages of your event?
 The following is a guide to help them create great footage for the final video edit.
 It can also be downloaded in PDF format here to hand to your designated filmers!

 Prepare your phone